moorepants/learn-multibody-dynamics/generalized-forces.rst

 The simplest, but not necessarily computationally efficient, method of finding a nonholonomic partial velocity is to substitute all dependent speeds for expressions that are functions only of the independent speeds.
-So, if we select :math:`u_x` to be the dependent speed, the nonholonmic partial velocity of :math:`u_y` is:
+So, if we select :math:`u_x` to be the dependent speed, the nonholonomic partial velocity of :math:`u_y` is:

 .. jupyter-execute::